APC Submission Portal Now Open

 Business funding lenders are not just looking at a credit score or a single revenue figure.
 They are trying to understand whether the business can take on capital, use it productively, and repay it within the expected window.
 Every piece of information in the file either supports that story or creates doubt about it.

 Stronger applications do not simply have better numbers — they have numbers that fit together coherently.
 A business with strong revenue but unexplained bank activity, or with good credit but no clear use of funds, will face more friction than a business where every piece of the file points in the same direction.
+When the shortfall is on the property-financing side rather than the business-operations side, understanding why senior debt comes up short helps distinguish between problems that business funding can solve and those that require a different capital path.

 Understanding what lenders look at — and how each factor relates to the others — helps business owners prepare a more effective submission.
+For the full document checklist lenders expect, start with that list and add the business-specific items below.

 02